-To guide the development and implementation of the review mechanism the CCPDP3WG-RM defined the following objectives:
+To guide the development and implementation of such a review mechanism it should meet the following objectives:

-- Low cost (Registry/Manager fees will be established at implementation but these need to take into account the size/ability to pay of the Registry by having variable fees). - Fast Reviewers to return a decision in less than 90 days from the beginning of their consideration of the case. - Minimize the total time required to review any specific IFO decision. - Ensure fundamental Fairness.
+- Low cost (Registry/Manager fees will be established at implementation but these need to take into account the size/ability to pay of the Registry by having variable fees). - Fast Reviewers to return a decision in less than 90 days from the beginning of their consideration of the case. - Minimize the total time required to review any specific IFO decision. - Ensure fundamental Fairness